Weʼre raising £100,000 to help educate children in conflict and war zones #RunningDangerously

 The page owner is responsible for the distribution of funds raised.

 Having spent much of my life in conflict and war zones around the world, I have seen first hand that many children's lives have been destroyed before they have even began.
 Today (3rd September 2017) after much research and deliberation I have decided that my charity project for 2018 is going to be called 'RUNNING DANGEROUSLY'.
 My aim is to raise enough funds to run in 3 of the most dangerous countries in the world (Iraq, Afghanistan & Somalia) to pay for the education of 3 children that have been affected by war.
 I will be running in a 10K, Half Marathon & Full Marathon and I will be documenting the whole process from start to finish which will result in a 30 minute online documentary to raise awareness of this emotive and very important subject.
 Although my contribution to making a difference may be very small, i believe that by using sport and education we can at least give 3 young children hope, and where there is hope their is also life.
 Thank you for reading and if you would like to sponsor me, I will be very grateful as I'm sure will the beneficiaries of this project and their families.
-I will be donating funds to Frontline Children, War Child, Unicef & Darlington Foundation (Somalia/Somaliland) & SOS Childrens Villages.
+I will be donating funds to the Frontline Children Project Charities in 2018: War Child (Afghanistan), Unicef (Iraq) & Darlington Foundation (Somalia).

 The Impact of Children in War: